Activation-Guided Local Editing for Jailbreaking Attacks: Methodology

 \subsection{Generation Phase}

 The objective of this phase is to embed the original malicious query within a benign conversational context and rephrase the query itself without altering its core semantics.
 Drawing on prior research that identifies out-of-distribution generalization failure as a key enabler of successful jailbreaks \cite{wei2023jailbroken}, we aim to construct a scenario-based context that is deliberately novel and uncommon.
 This phase is a one-shot, non-iterative process that is decoupled from the target model, ensuring high efficiency and scalability.
-It consists of two steps:

 \textbf{Contextual Scaffolding.} First, we construct a deceptive dialogue context using a generator LLM.
 Prompted with specific style instructions and a core theme (see Appendix \ref{append:prompt_hist_gen} for examples), the generator produces multiple candidate dialogue histories.
 Critically, this process only generates the user utterances (e.g., $Q_1, Q_2, \dots$).
 The corresponding model responses ($A_1, A_2, \dots$) are sampled later from the target model itself, ensuring the final context is coherent and native to its behavioral patterns.
 This ``generate-once, use-many'' approach is highly efficient, as a single generation pass yields a batch of versatile scaffolds.
 Furthermore, being fully decoupled from the target model, this stage avoids the costly iterative feedback loops common in other automated attacks.